-- If a node's unique ID, EUI-64, is read from the configuration ROM bus information block by quadlet read requests, the value returned shall be the EUI-64 assigned at the time of manufacture; - A node shall not originate any asynchronous request or response packets with a source_ID field that is not equal to either a) the most significant 16 bits of the node's NODE_IDS register or b) the concatenation of $3FF{16}$ (the local bus_ID) and the physical ID assigned to the node's PHY during the self-identify process; and - A node's link shall not receive nor make available to the transaction layer or any other application layer an asynchronous request or response packet unless the destination_ID field is equal to either a) the concatenation of the most significant 10 bits of the node's NODE_IDS register and either the physical ID assigned to the node's PHY during the self-identify process or $3F{16}$ (the broadcast physical ID), or b) the concatenation of $3FF{16}$ (the local bus_ID) and either the physical ID assigned to the node's PHY during the self-identify process or $3F{16}$ (the node's PHY during the self-identify process or $3F{16}$ (the local bus_ID).
+If a node's unique ID, EUI-64, is read from the configuration ROM bus information block by quadlet read requests, the value returned shall be the EUI-64 assigned by the manufacturer.
+In particular, the EUI-64 so returned shall not be alterable by software;

+- A node shall not originate an asynchronous request or response packet with a source_ID field that is not equal to either a) the most significant 16 bits of the node's NODE_IDS register or b) the concatenation of $3FF{16}$ and the physical ID assigned to the node's PHY during the self-identify process; and - A node's link shall not receive nor make available to the transaction layer or any other application layer an asynchronous request or response packet unless the destination_ID field is equal to either a) the concatenation of the most significant 10 bits of the node's NODE_IDS register and either the physical ID assigned to the node's PHY during the self-identify process or $3F{16}$, or b) the concatenation of $3FF{16}$ and either the physical ID assigned to the node's PHY during the self-identify process or $3F{16}$.

-All exemptions exceptions to these restrictions, if any, shall be explicitly specified in future standards developed and approved through the IEEE standards development process.
-At the time of writing, the only anticipated exemptions exceptions are for Serial Bus to Serial Bus bridges, which work is in progress in the IEEE P1394.1 working group.
-Only for the purposes of forwarding asynchronous request and response packets may a bridge recognize packets not addressed to it and transmit packets as a proxy for other nodes.
+All exceptions to these requirements, if any, shall be explicitly specified in future standards developed and approved through the IEEE standards development process.
+At the time of writing, the only anticipated exceptions are for Serial Bus to Serial Bus bridges, which work is in progress in the IEEE P1394.1 working group.